xregistry/spec/core/primer.md

 The CNCF Serverless Working group was originally created by the CNCF's Technical Oversight Committee to investigate Serverless Technology and to recommend some possible next steps for some CNCF related activities in this space.
-After creating the common event format [CloudEvents](https://github.com/cloudevents) as a foundation for an interoperable ecosystem for event-driven applications the next step was to create a metadata model for declaring CloudEvents, their payloads and associating those declarations with application endpoints.
+After creating [CloudEvents](https://github.com/cloudevents) as a foundation for an interoperable ecosystem for event-driven applications the next step was to create a metadata model for declaring CloudEvents, their payloads and associating those declarations with application endpoints.
 As a result, the xRegistry (extensible registry) specification was created.

-xRegistry was initially part of CloudEvents, called "CloudEvents Discovery" but later moved into it's own repository and CNCF project.
+xRegistry was initially part of CloudEvents, called "CloudEvents Discovery" but later moved into it's own repository.

 ## Motivation